-Skirts/Shorts: Khaki (maximum of 2" above the knees)

-Pants: "Dockers"/cargo style khaki (must be worn at the waist) Polo Shirt: Red or Black with CCAE/MC logo-short or long sleeve.

-T- Shirt: Red or Black (plain) long sleeve shirt may be worn under polo shirt.

-Sweater: Black button down; no decorations.
-No hoodies.

-Fleece: Sweatshirt or Jacket, Black with CCAE/MC logo only, purchased from uniform store.

-Shoes: Any type of closed-toe shoe (NO sandals, slides or flip flops)
+Skirts/Shorts: Khaki or black (maximum of 2" above the knees) Pants : "Dockers"/cargo style khaki or black (must be worn at the waist; no rips/tears) Polo Shirt: Red or Black with MC logo-short or long sleeve T- Shirt: Red or Black (plain) long sleeve shirt may be worn under polo shirt Sweater: Black button down; no decorations; No hoodies Fleece: Sweatshirt or Jacket, Black with MC logo only, purchased from uniform store Shoes: Any type of closed-toe shoe (NO sandals, slides, slippers or flip flops)

-Bovs:
+Boys:

-Pants or Shorts: "Dockers"/cargo style khaki (must be worn at the waist) Polo Shirt: Red or Black with CCAE/MC logo-short or long sleeve.
-T-Shirt: Red or Black (plain) long sleeve may be worn under polo shirt store.

-Sweater: Black button down; no decorations.
-No hoodies.

-Fleece: Sweatshirt or Jacket, Black with CCAE/MC logo only, purchased from uniform

-Shoes: Any type of shoe (NO sandals, slides or flip flops)
+Pants or Shorts: "Dockers"/cargo style khaki or black (must be worn at the waist; no rips/tears) Polo Shirt: Red or Black with MC logo-short or long sleeve T-Shirt: Red or Black (plain) long sleeve may be worn under polo shirt Sweater: Black button down; no decorations; No hoodies.
+Fleece: Sweatshirt or Jacket, Black with MC logo only, purchased from uniform store.
+Shoes: Any type of shoe (NO sandals, slides, slippers or flip flops)

-Miscellaneous
+\Miscellaneous

 - All clothing must be plain.
-Only the CCAE/MC school logo is permitted. - Bandanas, hats, "durags", are not permitted - All students must be in dress code prior to the start of school. - Field trip dress will be dictated by the activity.
+Only the MC school logo is permitted. - Bandanas, hats, "durags", are not permitted - All students must be in dress code prior to the start of school. - Field trip dress will be dictated by the activity.
 Students will be informed of what is acceptable dress prior to the trip. - Casual dress days will be scheduled throughout the year.
 Casual dress means that the school dress code is relaxed for that day.
-However, the casual clothing must be modest, neat and in good taste.
+However, the casual clothing must be modest, neat and in good taste. - o Jeans with rips/tears above the knee will not be permitted

-- O Jeans may be worn but they cannot have holes or frayed hems. - o Tank tops, muscle shirts, flip flops, slides etc. are not permitted. - o T-shirts with inappropriate sayings are not permitted. - o Casual skirts, shorts or dresses must be no more than 2" above the knee. - o No hats, bandanas, or du-rags are allowed.
+- o Spaghetti straps, A-shirts, flip flops, slides etc. are not permitted - o T-shirts with inappropriate sayings are not permitted - o Casual skirts, shorts or dresses must be no more than 2" above the knee - o No hats, bandanas, or du-rags are allowed